AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The sensor can be screwed on the backside of the housing.

 That's all.
 The air quality is the shown in the web interface.
 The internal LED will go on if a defined level (#define BAD_AIR 2300) is reached.
 If BAD_AIR + 200 is reached, an Alexa alarm notification can be played.
-Just define the additinal URL trigger and Alexa notification routine in the cade.
+Just define the additinal VSH URL trigger in the code and a Alexa notification routine in the Alexa App.

 The CCS811 requires a special burn in time and baseline handling.
 According to the datasheet, the sensor shuld run permanently for 48 hours.
 After that time the sensor values should stabelize.
 The CCS811 maintains internally a beseline to calculate the good air level.
 The baseline should be saved regularly in non volatile memory and re-stored after a restart of the CCS811 sensor, but after a hat-up time (20 minutes).
 The retore is mainained automatically in the code.